THE COVID-19 SOLIDARITY RESPONSE FUND

 The COVID-19 hurdle has not yet been cleared.
 Countries have been disproportionately impacted, with low- and middle- income countries bearing the brunt of the pandemic’s fallout.
 There remains an overwhelming need for greater global solidarity, especially in the face of low global vaccination rates, new variants, and ongoing misinformation.
 And we still need WHO’s crucial coordination of the worldwide response to end the pandemic, and its efforts to enable equitable access to COVID-19 tests, treatments, and vaccines.

-From March 2021, the UN Foundation transferred administration of the COVID-19 Solidarity Response Fund to the newly-formed WHO Foundation.
-Learn more.
+From March 2021, the UN Foundation transferred administration of the COVID-19 Solidarity Response Fund to the WHO Foundation.